 - 1. Service to Under-Privileged Children.

 - 2. Vocational Guidance.

 - 3. Boys and Girls Work.

-- Friendly Understanding Among all Citizens, Rural and Urban.
+- 4. Closer Relations between the Farmer and the Business and Professional Man.

 Intelligent, Aggressive and Serviceable Citizenship.

 These objects and objectives give ample opportunity for real service in every club and district.
 The objectives are restated from year to year as the work of Kiwanis progresses and its purposes are clarified by experience.